james-txt/cooking-board/README.md

 Food Recipe Database Web Application

-Welcome to [Cooking Board](https://www.cookingboard.live/), a web application designed to help users explore and discover a variety of delicious recipes.
+Welcome to [Cooking Board](https://www.cookingboard.live/), a web application designed to help users explore and discover a variety of my own handcrafted delicious recipes.
 This project showcases my proficiency in modern web development tools and techniques.

 Key Features: